• What are some must-visit attractions in Ottawa?

 © Courtesy of miles_around - Fotolia.com

-The national aviation history museum of Canada, this expansive compound is located at the Ottawa Rockcliffe Airport.
+The Canada Aviation and Space Museum is located at the Ottawa Rockcliffe Airport.
 Home to a vast array of military and civilian aircraft, the museum’s collection demonstrates an extended period of Canadian aviation history, beginning in the pioneer era, covering both World Wars, and reaching to the present day.

 Vintage bush planes from the 1920, 30s, and 40s are a primary attraction, along with military crafts that flew during both World Wars and the Cold War.
 The most popular attraction is the museum’s exhibit on the Avro Arrow interceptor’s remaining pieces, which date to the 1950s.